stolksdorf/nomic-17aug2015/README.md

 ----

 103: **Turn Structure**
-> One turn consists of two parts in this order:
+> One turn consists of three parts in this order:

->> (1) proposing one rule-change and having it voted on
+>> (1) propose one rule-change.

 >> (2) generate a random number between 1 and 6 <sup>1</sup>.
 That number is added to the player's score.

+>> (3) proposed rule change is voted on and either accepted or declined.
+If accepted, the change takes effect immediately.

 <sup>1</sup>[how2play.md - randomness](https://github.com/stolksdorf/nomic/blob/master/how2play.md#what-about-randomness)